wizardmatas/gke-identity-sameness-conditions/README.md

 # gke-identity-sameness-conditions

-Based on [artice](https://medium.com/google-cloud/solving-the-workload-identity-sameness-with-iam-conditions-c02eba2b0c13) step by step guide how to reproduce conditions based on GKE cluster name
+Based on [artice](https://medium.com/google-cloud/solving-the-workload-identity-sameness-with-iam-conditions-c02eba2b0c13) step by step guide how to reproduce conditions based on GKE cluster name.
+This repo contains minor changes to commands, and some other commands for testing purposes.

 ## info